HarukaKinen/Camplified-go/README.md

 ***Camplified is not working with classic loved camping, the program will not react to the LOVED status.***

+### Cloudflare WARP

+Camplified can now detect your Cloudflare WARP status to make sure your Wireguard service is connected to osu!'s domain.
+At the same time it recognizes exactly which Cloudflare Edge servers you've been assigned by Bancho.

 ### Sound Effect

 Campilfied's sound is based on Windows' ``kernel32.dll``'s [``Beep``](https://learn.microsoft.com/en-us/windows/win32/api/utilapiset/nf-utilapiset-beep) function.
 This is a part of Windows API.
 If your Windows doesn't have ``kernel32.dll``, you **can't run** Campilfied.
 This shouldn't be happened in most cases.